kazuho/zson/README.md

 Introduction
 ------------

 ZSON is a yet-another binary object notation similar to BSON or MessagePack.
-The goal of the project is to provide an object notation that is both compact and streamable.
+The difference from the two are that ZSON is designed to be streamable and at the same time of being compact.

 Format
 ------